CMSgov/bcda-static-site/src/_pages/v3/filter-claims-data-v3.md

 Using _since with /Patient will return resources updated after the date provided for existing and newly attributed enrollees.

 Newly attributed enrollees are those who’ve been assigned to your model entity since your last attribution date.
-If you don’t apply _since, BCDA will return data as early as 2014.
+If you don’t apply _since, BCDA will return data as early as March 1, 2021.

 #### Example request using _since with /Patient